AriFordsham/GHCWiki/nested-cpr.md

 ### TODOs

-- Does Nick Frisby’s late λ-lifting alliviate problems when CPR’ing join-points?
+- Does Nick Frisby’s late λ-lifting alleviate problems when CPR’ing join-points?
 - Paper-Writeup of CPR
 - Shouldn’t nested CPR help a lot with Complex-heavy code?
 Is there something in nofib?
 - Try passing CPR information from the scrunitee to the pattern variables.
 For that: Reverse flow of analysis for complex scrunitees (for simple, we want the demand coming from the body, for complex, this is not so important.)
 - Why is `cacheprof` not deterministic? (→ [\#8611](https://gitlab.haskell.org//ghc/ghc/issues/8611))
 - Use ticky-profiling to learn more about the effects of nested CPR.
 - Look at DmdAnal-related \[SLPJ-Tickets\] and see which ones are affected by nested-cpr.
+- Idea about join points: [ http://www.haskell.org/pipermail/ghc-devs/2013-December/003481.html](http://www.haskell.org/pipermail/ghc-devs/2013-December/003481.html)

 #### better-ho-cardinality